Arhaan-DB47/android-counter-app/README.md

 # Android User Info Form App (v2.0)

-An interactive, responsive Android application designed to collect, validate, and process user profile data.
-This project has been upgraded from a static layout playground into a fully functional, production-ready mobile interface.
+An basic Android application designed to collect and validate user profile data.
+This project has been upgraded from a static layout playground into a functional mobile interface.

 ---

 ## 🆙 What's New in Version 2.0

-We completely overhauled the app's structural layout code and introduced a robust backend logic engine to bring the interface to life.
+We overhauled the app's structural layout code and introduced a robust backend logic engine to bring the interface to life.

 ### 🛠️ 1.
 XML Layout Optimizations
 - **From Text to Hints:** Swapped out disruptive `android:text` properties for **`android:hint`** placeholders.
 Users no longer have to delete default text manually before typing.